Traquolix/Corruption/src/main/java/README.md

 ```

 ## Adding a GUI
-To add a GUI, you have to create a package structure (depending on the type, try to stay organized) in the package `fr.traquolix.gui` which extends the class `fr.traquolix.gui.AbstractGui` (or another sub-class that extends AbstractGui as its parent).
+To add a GUI, you have to create a package structure (depending on the type, try to stay organized) in the package `fr.traquolix.gui` which extends the class `fr.traquolix.gui.AbstractGUI` (or another sub-class that extends AbstractGui as its parent).
 You can use this stub as an example:
+**Gui do not have to be registered.
+They are generated on the fly.**
 ```java
 public class TutorialGuyRumors extends RumorGui {
  public static final Identifier identifier = new Identifier("gui", "rumors");